 It is illegal for anyone under 21 to possess an identification card falsely identifying that person by name, age, date of birth, or photograph as being 21 or older to attempt to obtain liquor, malt, or brewed beverage by using the identification card of another or by using an identification card that has not been lawfully issued to or in the name of the person who possesses the card.

 Public Drunkenness

-It is illegal to appear in any public place manifestly under the influence of alcohol to the degree that you may endanger yourself or other persons or property, or annoy others in your vicinity.
+Public drunkenness is a crime.
+It is illegal to appear in any public place manifestly under the influence of alcohol to the degree that you may endanger yourself, other persons, property, or annoy others in your vicinity.